qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

    |

 #.
 The :guilabel:`Data Source Manager` dialog allows you to choose the data to
    load depending on the data type.
-We'll be using it to load our dataset: click the |dataSourceManager| :sup:`Open Data Source Manager` button.
+We'll use it to load our dataset: click the |dataSourceManager| :sup:`Open Data Source Manager` button.

    If you can't find the icon, check that the :guilabel:`Data Source Manager`